OutSystems/docs-odc/src/eap/tutorial-3-create-calendar.md

 ---
-summary: Monitor and troubleshoot applications.
+summary: Learn how to create an app that consumes elements from other projects.
 tags:
 ---

 # Task 3: Create a calendar app

-The calendar app will use the library and service previously created.
+The calendar app will use the Library and app previously created.
 It will include:

 * An onboarding screen
-* Use the Timeline block of the library
+* Use the Timeline block of the Library
-* Show data from the DataList service
+* Show data from the DataList app

+## Before you begin

+Make sure you completed [Task 2: Create a Library App](tutorial-2-create-library.md) before continuing.

+## Create a Web app

 To create the calendar app:

 1. Return to the Applications
 1. Create Web app and name it **Calendar**.

-### Create onboarding screen
+## Create onboarding screen

-With the **Calendar** app created, begin with adding an onboarding screen.
+With the **Calendar** app created, begin with adding an onboarding screen:

 1. Drag the **Screen** widget from the toolbox to the canvas.